wolever/pip2pi/README.rst

 making it blindingly simple to maintain a PyPI-compatible repository of packages your software depends on.

 Status
 ------

 These tools were developed to be used internally, and they appear to work for me.
-I'm going to be polishing them up a bit, turning them into a proper Python package, etc...
-But they should be functional for now.
+A quick glance at the code will make it obvious that they are far from robust (ex, they probably won't work on Windows and they make a few calls to shell commands that could be implemented in Python)...
+But they should work, and they shouldn't eat your data or steal private keys or anything.

 Requirements
 ------------